Preheat oven to 325° and grease a 9 inch square baking dish.

 Remove the dish from the oven and place it on a wire rack to cool.

 Cut into bars.

-Recipe by The Gluten-Free Homemaker at http://glutenfreehomemaker.com/coconut-pineapple-bars/
+Recipe by Gluten-Free Homemaker at https://glutenfreehomemaker.com/coconut-pineapple-bars/